Abe SIlverman's Antique Silver Shop

 Silver is available in many forms including crystals, flakes, wire, foil, "evaporation slugs", granule, needles, powder, tube, mesh, bars, nano-sized activated powder, rod, shot, and wool.
 Small and large samples of silver foil, sheet, wire, insulated wire, mesh, rod, tube, and powder (and silver alloys in foil, wire and tube form) can be purchased from various metal companies.

-Visit Abe's Antique Silver Shop today to see the ever-changing estate silver plate hollowware pieces he has located!
+Visit Abe's Antique Silver Shop today to see the ever-changing estate & quadruple silver plate and sterling silver hollowware pieces he has located!

 ---return to top---